EastfordCommunicator/website/articles/34/7/cce-update.md

 believes all things, hopes all things, endures all things.
 Love never ends."
 Where does this love come from, and how can you experience it?

-Well, I\'ll be straight forward.
+Well, I'll be straight forward.
 This love is found in Jesus.

 Depending on who you are, dear reader, this may cause you to either roll your eyes, laugh, or nod in agreement.
 When I first heard it stated that a man who lived 2,000 years ago had something to offer me, it left me more confused than anything else, until I experienced it myself.
-Jesus isn\'t as explosive or alluring as what our culture is trying to sell you, but I\'ve found His to be the most genuine, steady, and compelling.
+Jesus isn't as explosive or alluring as what our culture is trying to sell you, but I've found His to be the most genuine, steady, and compelling.

-If you'd like to learn more, I'd invite you to either come visit our church (10 a.m. every Sunday at the Eastford Elementary School), or reach out to me (evan.cceastford@gmail.com).
+If you'd like to learn more, I'd invite you to either come visit our church (10 a.m. every Sunday at the Eastford Elementary School), or reach out to me (<evan.cceastford@gmail.com>).
 And happy Valentine's Day!
 May our town be a place where the explosion of romantic love stirs up more of the real, quiet love we all need.